Your consumer rights if you agreed to a delivery date

 Alternatively, you can agree to a new delivery date but try to negotiate a discount.

-Annie Shaw's advice if your parcel doesn't arrive in time
+Advice for when your parcel doesn't arrive in time

 Your consumer rights if goods are lost